FIRSTdotorg/Vuln4Cast/README.md

 ## To cite this codebase if you use it for your own paper

 Leverett, É; Rhode, M; Burns, E; Manion, A (2023) Vuln4Cast source code (Version 1.0) [Source code]. https://github.com/FIRSTdotorg/Vuln4Cast/

-## Licence

-## What is this repository all about
-This repository holds the code you can use to demonstrate to yourself that it is possible to forecast CVEs from NVD with reasonable accuracy both quarterly and yearly.
-We believe this is foundational rather than an end result.
-In other words, this forecasting will enable other research to be performed that might not have existed before.
-We encourage you to make more accurate forecasts, or extend the lookahead window, or make sub forecasts for specific vendors.

-To be able to run the initial code, you will need to run the NVD fetch code.
-This will take a few minutes, but builds directory structures, fetches data from NVD and MITRE, and unpacks that data into formats that are easier to work with.

-Once this is done, you can run either the quarterly or yearly forecasts.
-They each use a Sarimax model that gives good results, and we consider as a benchmark for your own research to beat.
-They also contain a hurst exponent analysis that should demonstrate that it is both possible to forecast, and there is long term trending in the data.

-Other graphs help demonstrate features useful to forecasters who will wish to extend or improve the work.

-If all of this interests you, we encourage you to get in touch, and help us build a community dedicated to prediction and forecasting of vulnerabilities.
-We believe we are part of a wider movement of cyber risk quantification that includes our allies like EPSS (who predict exploitation of CVEs rather than CVEs themselves).
-We honestly foresee a world in which these techniques become combined and and even perhaps the economic damage of explotation can be predicted as well.